Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Blackheath, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Blackheath has averaged around 13 new dwelling approvals annually over the past five financial years.
-This totals an estimated 69 homes.
-So far in FY-26, 4 approvals have been recorded.
-Over these five years, there has been an average of 0.6 new residents per year per dwelling constructed.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Blackheath averaged around 13 new dwelling approvals annually over the past five financial years, totalling an estimated 69 homes.
+As of FY26 so far, four approvals have been recorded.
+The average increase in residents per year per dwelling constructed over these five years was 0.6.
+This suggests that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.

-This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average value of new dwellings developed is $721,000, demonstrating a focus on the premium segment with upmarket properties.
-There have also been $1.0 million in commercial approvals this financial year, indicating the area's residential nature.
-When compared to Greater Sydney, Blackheath records somewhat elevated construction levels, at 46.0% above the regional average per person over the five-year period.
+The average expected construction cost value of new dwellings is $721,000, indicating a developer focus on the premium segment with upmarket properties.
+There have also been $1 million in commercial approvals this financial year, demonstrating the area's residential nature.
+Compared to Greater Sydney, Blackheath records somewhat elevated construction activity, at 47.0% above the regional average per person over the five-year period.
+This preserves reasonable buyer options while sustaining existing property demand, although development activity has moderated in recent periods.

-This preserves reasonable buyer options while sustaining existing property demand.
-However, development activity has moderated in recent periods and is below national average, reflecting the area's maturity and possible planning constraints.
+Nationally, this is below average, reflecting the area's maturity and possible planning constraints.
 New development consists of 89.0% detached houses and 11.0% attached dwellings, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
 The estimated count of 495 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Future projections show Blackheath adding 58 residents by 2041, according to the latest AreaSearch quarterly estimate.
+Future projections show Blackheath adding 52 residents by 2041, according to the latest AreaSearch quarterly estimate.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development